phouse512/blog/_posts/2016-08-03-real-time-machine-learning-with-python.markdown

 near real-time feedback on what is happening.

-The more we thought about the problem, the more we realized that there are two distinct challenges here that can be de-coupled and tacked on their own:
+The more we thought about the problem, the more we realized that there are two distinct challenges here that can be de-coupled and tackled on their own:

 1. event-detection: before we can even classify a signal, we need an actual signal to classify.
 Because every second we are gaining 10s of new